RV Air Conditioning Troubleshooting Guide

 There is ice around the RV AC

-Ice around the AC definitely isn’t a thing that you’d want to have.
-First off, it will be melting and dripping down onto the floor, which will cause a mess at the very least.
-In the worst case, the dripping water will cause a short circuit.
+Ice around the AC isn’t something you’d want to have.
+First, it will be melting and dripping onto the floor, which will cause a mess at the very least.
+In the worst case, the dripping water will generate a short circuit.

-In addition, even though the AC unit is producing ice, the air in the RV may be warmer than you’d expect.
+In addition, even though the AC unit produces ice, the RV air may be warmer than expected.

 What to do

-The most likely reason for ice forming around the AC is low Freon levels.
-This may be caused by leaks, or maybe by Freon evaporating over time if your AC isn’t sealed well.
+Low Freon levels are the most likely reason for ice forming around the AC.
+This may be caused by leaks or Freon evaporating over time if your AC isn’t sealed well.

 The first thing you’d want to do is check for any leaks.
-If you find a leak, you will need to find where it comes from.
-The trouble may come from anywhere in the cooling system, so you’d need to thoroughly examine it.
-Fittings and gaskets are common weak links in such enclosed systems, so they should be checked first.
+If you find a leak, you must find where it comes from.
+The trouble may come from anywhere in the cooling system, so you must thoroughly examine it.
+Fittings and gaskets are standard weak links in such enclosed systems, so they should be checked first.

-If you find that the AC’s gasket is leaking, it doesn’t necessarily mean that the gasket is damaged.
+If you find that the AC’s gasket is leaking, it doesn’t necessarily mean it is damaged.
 It may be that it isn’t bolted in place securely.
-So the first thing to do would be to tighten the bolts and then wait for a couple minutes to see if the problem persists.
+So, the first thing to do would be to tighten the bolts and then wait a few minutes to see if the problem persists.

 If it does persist, then the gasket itself is most likely damaged.
 Replace it, and you should have the leaking issue resolved.

-Leaking is a pretty serious problem.
+Leaking is a pretty severe problem.
 Just like with ice, it is both a safety and efficiency concern.
-It is important to resolve the leaking issue as soon as possible.
+It is essential to resolve the leaking issue as soon as possible.

 What to do

-Now, if you notice a pool of water around the AC unit, it doesn’t necessarily mean that it is leaking.
+If you notice a pool of water around the AC unit, it doesn’t necessarily mean it leaks.
 The evaporator coils in the AC unit evaporate the liquid coolant before it goes back into the compressor.
-When the coils get dirty or dusty, they may be unable to evaporate the liquid.
+The coils may not evaporate the liquid when they get dirty or dusty.
 This is what might cause dripping.

-The solution to this problem is simple: you just need to clean the evaporator coils.
+The solution to this problem is simple: clean the evaporator coils.

-If this isn’t what actually causes the leaking, then you’d need to again check the AC’s gasket, just like it was in resolving the icing issue.
-If you remember, you need to tighten its bolts first and see if it solves the issue.
+If this isn’t what causes the leaking, you’d need to recheck the AC’s gasket, just like it was in resolving the icing issue.
+If you remember, you need to tighten its bolts first and see if it solves the problem.
 If not, then the gasket needs replacing.

 The RV AC unit gets hot

-If you feel the warmth coming from your RV’s AC unit, then something is clearly wrong.
+If you feel the warmth from your RV’s AC unit, something is wrong.
 That isn’t how an AC should behave.
-In fact, your AC may get so hot that it just shuts itself down to prevent burning.
+Your AC may get so hot that it shuts down to prevent burning.

 An AC that runs too warm won’t do its job, first of all.
-Secondly, it is a fire hazard, so you should resolve the overheating issue as soon as possible.
+Secondly, it is a fire hazard, so you should resolve the overheating issue immediately.

 What to do

 Most of the time, overheating is caused by a lack of maintenance.
-If the internal components get covered by dust and dirt, the AC unit won’t be doing its job as it should.
-Thereby, clean the internals of your AC from all the dirt and dust, and you should have the overheating problem resolved.
+If the internal components get covered by dust and dirt, the AC unit won’t do its job as it should.
+Clean the internals of your AC from all the dirt and dust, and you should have the overheating problem resolved.

 The RV AC unit blows warm air

 Your RV’s AC unit is there to deliver cool air, and it certainly wouldn’t be okay if it blew warm air.
-And since you’ll be using your AC in the heat of the summer, warm air definitely isn’t the thing that you want.
+And since you’ll be using your AC in the heat of the summer, warm air isn’t what you want.

 What to do

 Your AC may deliver warm air because its motor is faulty.
-This basically means that its cooling system isn’t running.
-Here, you’ll have to determine whether the problem lies in the motor or whether your whole AC unit has gone bad.
+This means that its cooling system isn’t running.
+Here, you’ll have to determine whether the problem lies in the motor or whether your whole AC unit has gone wrong.

-Following the procedure we described in the beginning, check if your motor is getting voltage.
-If the motor isn’t getting voltage, then you should ask a professional to repair it.
+Following the procedure described in the beginning, check if your motor is getting voltage.
+If the motor isn’t getting voltage, you should ask a professional to repair it.

-If the motor does get voltage though, it means that there is something else faulty in the AC.
+If the motor gets voltage, though, the AC is faulty.
 Most likely, it is the compressor.
-Again, follow the troubleshooting process we described above to find out what causes the problems.
+Again, follow the troubleshooting process described above to determine what causes the problems.

 The RV AC Smells

 You certainly don’t want bad smells in your RV, right?
-But if you come across a strange odor one day, then it may be your AC unit that is at fault.
+But if you encounter a strange odor one day, your AC unit may be at fault.

 What to do

-Before touching your AC unit, make sure that there isn’t something else in your RV that may be producing the odor.
+Before touching your AC unit, ensure there isn’t something else in your RV that may produce the odor.
 It may be your bathroom, or maybe you’ve left some food in your fridge for a long time.
-If you check everywhere and the odor persists, then it is most likely your AC unit.
+If you check everywhere and the odor persists, it is most likely your AC unit.

 Aside from changing the filters, clear the radiator unit of your AC as well.
 It may also be a source of the odors.

 Modern AC units can be hooked up to a thermostat.
-When the temperature exceeds a certain threshold, the AC will kick in to bring it down.
+The AC will kick it down when the temperature exceeds a certain threshold.

 If you one day discover that your AC runs when it shouldn’t, then there may be a problem with it.